p-keminer/iot-alarm-system/hardware/assembly/assemblyGuide.md

 Alle Bilder des Aufbaus befinden sich im Ordner `media/photos/`.
 All photos of the assembly can be found in the `media/photos/` folder.

 ---

-## Hinweise / Notes
-- Dieser Guide dient der Übersicht und Dokumentation, nicht als detaillierte Bauanleitung.
-  This guide serves as an overview and documentation, not as a detailed step-by-step manual.
-- Alle Komponenten wurden persönlich getestet und integriert.
-  All components were personally tested and integrated.
-- KI-Tools wurden unterstützend für Code und Debugging genutzt.
-  AI tools were used to assist with code and debugging.

----